GautamGupta/bb-legacy-plugins/swirl-unknowns/trunk/readme.txt

 * Copy plugin folder into `my-plugins` folder.

-* Activate the plugin and check under "Plugins" admin submenu for "Swirl Unknowns".
+* Activate the plugin and go to plugin configuration page at Plugins > Swirl Unknowns.

 * Enter the swirl page.